Resources for Research on Crisis Informatics Topics

 Resource details and downloading »

-This resource provides human-labeled multimodal datasets comprised of tweets and images collected during seven major natural disasters.
-Please cite the following paper, if you use this resource in your research.
+This resource provides human-labeled multimodal datasets comprising tweets and images collected during seven major natural disasters.
+Please cite the following paper if you use this resource in your research.

 Firoj Alam, Ferda Ofli, and Muhammad Imran, CrisisMMD: Multimodal Twitter Datasets from Natural Disasters.
 In Proceedings of the 12th International AAAI Conference on Web and Social Media (ICWSM), 2018, Stanford, California, USA.
 [Bibtex]